Bad News for Outlaws: The Remarkable Life of Bass Reeves

 Is it any good?

-Bass Reeves had a long, successful career as a renowned lawman, but his story is overshadowed by such contemporaries as Wyatt Earp and Wild Bill Hickok.
-Vaunda Micheaux Nelson brings his story to light with vibrant writing, a wealth of resources, and a strong sense of time and place.
+Vaunda Micheaux Nelson brings Bass Reeves' story to light with vibrant writing, a wealth of resources, and a strong sense of time and place.
+Reeves had a long, successful career as a renowned lawman, but his story is overshadowed by such contemporaries as Wyatt Earp and Wild Bill Hickok.
 A glossary explains some of the “Western” expressions, such as dry-gulch, shooting irons, and tumbleweed wagon; less patient readers might struggle with the unfamiliar expressions, but more likely kids will be drawn in by the sense of adventure.
 Micheaux doesn't romanticize the Old West, instead giving a gritty account of the hard realities of the late 19th century.

 Strong strokes in the colorful paintings by R. Gregory Christie underscore Reeves’ tough, larger-than-life presence.

 Families can talk about honesty.
 Reeves had a reputation for being “honest as the day is long,” but he donned disguises to deceive outlaws and capture them.
 What do you think of his ruses?
 Were they fair?
 Do you still consider him an honest man?

 Reeves couldn’t read, yet he still succeeded in bringing in thousands of outlaws.
 Do you think he was smart?